FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Approach

 Recall that as stated in the introduction, the general research question we want to answer is:

-\textbf{GRQ}: Is it possible for an attacker to use fault attacks in the training phase of a deep neural network such that they can bias a resulting model in a way that can be exploited during deployment without the necessity for further fault attacks at inference time?
+\textbf{GRQ}: Is it possible for an attacker to use fault attacks in the training phase of a deep neural network such that they can bias the infected model in a way that it can be exploited during deployment without the necessity for further fault attacks?

-Moreover, if we can answer this question positively we would like to know:
+Moreover, if we can answer this question positively, we would like to know:

-\begin{itemize} \item Is it possible to carry such an attack without affecting the original network classification accuracy? \item Can we attack a deployment with a family of numerous attack instances (inputs) that will be difficult to blacklist? \item Is there a way to minimize the need for faulting attacks during training while maintaining a high likelihood of attack success? \end{itemize}
+\begin{itemize} \item Is it possible to carry out such an attack without affecting the benign accuracy? \item Can we attack a model with a family of fooling inputs that will be difficult to blacklist? \item Is there a way to minimize the number of fault attacks during training while maintaining a high attack success rate? \end{itemize}